 A key question here is: what makes individuals into a group?
-As section 1 argued, the key bonds for social groups such as couples are representational and emotional: Bob and Carol form a couple because they think of each other and the group they form with positive emotions.
-If the emotions are negative, then the bond is much weaker and prone to dissolution, even in the face of legal bonds such as marriage that may also exist.
-Similarly, a nation or ethnic group is constituted partly by historical background but more importantly by emotional representations, for example Alice's being happy to be in couple with Bob, and Begin's being proud to be a Jew and an Israeli.
+As section 1 of this chapter argued, the key bonds for social groups such as couples are representational and emotional: Alice and Bob form a couple because they think of each other and the group they form with positive emotions.
+If the emotions are negative, then the bond is much weaker and prone to dissolution, even in the face of legal bonds, such as marriage, that may also exist.
+Similarly, a nation or ethnic group is constituted partly by historical background, but more importantly by emotional representations, such as Begin's being proud to be a Jew and an Israeli.

-Obviously, the interactions of two couples in the current HOTCO 4 simulation are much simpler than the interactions of whole cultures discussed earlier in this chapter.
+Obviously, the interactions of two couples in the HOTCO 4 simulation under discussion are much simpler than the interactions of whole cultures examined earlier in this chapter.
 But they serve to work out in greater detail the kinds of social-cognitive-affective mechanisms that are required for broader cultural developments.
-For the couples as for cultural groups such as the Mississaugas and Mennonites, there need to be cognitive and affective representations of both in-groups and out-groups.
+For the couples, as for cultural groups such as the Mississaugas and Mennonites, there need to be cognitive and affective representations of both in-groups and out-groups.
 HOTCO 4 provides a start at seeing how the actions of groups (in this case couples) can result from the actions of individuals who represent themselves as members of groups.
 Changes in such representations can have important effects on the behaviors of individuals and groups.